firstdraft/appdev-lessons/lessons/nouns-verbs-and-grammar.md

 "Hello, world!".upcase
 ```

 > ✏️ **Exercise:** You try it.
 [Click here to visit repl.it](https://replit.com/@raghubetina/hello-world){target="_blank"}, a service that offers instant programming sandboxes within your browser.
 Click the "Fork" button in the top right and sign in with your Github account.
-"Forking" a Repl will copy the Repl to your own account and allow you to edit it.
+"Forking" a REPL will copy the REPL to your own account and allow you to edit it.

 <!-- <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/hello-world?lite=true"></iframe> -->